 No matter how skilled, talented and successful you are, it can be hard to appreciate the skills you have.
 It can be difficult to feel satisfied with life as it is when we are constantly on the hunt for bigger and better things.
 However, taking the time to reflect on your personal qualities and professional skills can boost your mood, increase your self-esteem and set you up for further success in the future.
 Self-acknowledgement and appreciating what you have can have positive effects on us and the people around us.

 Using your achievements to help others is a fantastic way to feel appreciated.
-For inspiration, check out our volunteer page and see how you can make a difference to young people’s lives.
+For inspiration, check out our benefits of volunteering page and see how you can make a difference to young people’s lives.

 To get started, read our step-by-step guide on making use of your skills and how to appreciate what you have.